ShawonAshraf/cursor-settings-sync/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
+4. Add tests for new functionality
+5. Run the test suite to ensure everything works
-4. Submit a pull request
+6. Submit a pull request

 ## License